 Touching the Earth is a three-week immersion for young adults on a Vermont homestead to cultivate self-awareness and deepen relationships with others and the living earth

-Now in its fifth year, this retreat offers a community of 14 participants (ages 18-25) an opportunity to pause, engage in a sustained period of contemplation in a community of peers and mentors, and reflect on values and callings.
+Now in its sixth year, this retreat offers a community of 14 participants (ages 18-25) an opportunity to pause, engage in a sustained period of contemplation in a community of peers and mentors, and reflect on values and callings.

 A Buddhist understanding of interbeing informs the varied elements of Touching the Earth and weaves them together.
 The term “interbeing” was coined by the Vietnamese monk, meditation teacher, and peace activist Thich Nhat Hanh as a way to express the Buddhist teaching of dependent co-arising, that all beings are intertwined with and conditioned by others.
-Exploring interbeing through embodied practices and also through texts, dialogue, and presentations, we deepen our experience of ourselves, and the world around us, as fluid processes of change, linked to one another.
+Exploring interbeing through embodied practices and also through texts, dialogue, and group process, we deepen our experience of ourselves and the world around us as fluid processes of change, linked to one another.
 Recognizing ourselves as agents of change in a world that is always changing, we come to see new possibilities for our relationships and our lives.
 (See the “Interbeing Seminars” tab below to learn about other voices and movements that inspire this retreat’s teachings.)

 Several threads of practice run through this three-week program, including the Four Foundations of Mindfulness, the Work That Reconnects, the Way of Council, and the Eco-Soulcentric Developmental Wheel.
 As we settle into routines of investigation, our sense of time expands, and we use our moral imaginations to live beside ancestors and future beings.

-The Four Foundations of Mindfulness provide a path for our community to follow as we develop practices of attention that arise from the teachings of the Buddha.
+The Four Foundations of Mindfulness, from the Satipaṭṭhāna Sutta, provide a path for our community to follow as we develop practices of attention that arise from the teachings of the Buddha.
 Meditation teachers guide our community in two meditation periods per day, inviting us into practices of awareness and compassion.
-Beyond daily sitting practices, time spent tending the garden, making meals together, reading, journaling, singing, talking, resting, and contributing to homestead life via rotating monastery chores will invite us to practice mindfulness in mundane and everyday moments.
+We hold two silent days each week: Wednesdays are devoted to guided meditation practice; Sundays provide open space for deepening personal practice and attending to individual needs.
+Beyond sitting meditation, mindfulness is practiced in the daily activities of retreat living: tending the gardens, cooking together, journaling, singing, and contributing to homestead life via rotating monastery chores.

 For ten afternoons over the course of the three weeks, we gather at the fire circle to explore some of the voices and thinkers who inform our understanding of ‘interbeing.’
-In the past, these seminars have focused on topics including permaculture, mutual aid, the concept of “nature,” the idea of apocalypse, dependent co-arising, kinship, and engaged Buddhism.
+In the past, these seminars have focused on topics including permaculture, food (in)justice, mutual aid, the concept of “nature,” the idea of apocalypse, dependent co-arising, kinship, and engaged Buddhism.
 Each year, our learning is supported by a collection of essays and poems by thinkers and activists, including Thich Nhat Hanh, James Baldwin, Robin Wall Kimmerer, Carolyn Finney, Eli Claire, adrienne maree brown, and Mariame Kaba.
-Facilitated by members of the faculty and occasional guest teachers, the two-hour-long seminars are offered with the awareness that retreatants will arrive with different positionalities, learning styles, and experiences exploring these topics.
+Facilitated by members of the faculty and guest teachers, the two-hour-long seminars are offered with the awareness that retreatants arrive with different positionalities, learning styles, and experiences exploring these topics.
 The ten seminars map onto the progression of our three-week curricular arcs (discussed above under “Eco-Soulcentric Wheel” and the “Work that Reconnects”).
 Contemplating the systems of power that permeate our lives, we consider how we might spend time at a ‘retreat’ by deepening our awareness of our present relationships with the world rather than attempting to ‘retreat’ away from our interconnected web of existence.

 The Edelglass Homestead has been evolving in a forest clearing in the foothills of the Green Mountains since 2010.
 Beautiful hiking trails weave through the mostly hardwood forest and connect the house to a small college campus, home to the world-class concerts of the Marlboro Music Festival.
-Other trails lead to the tiny village of Marlboro, to extensive beaver ponds, and to the shores of pristine South Pond.
+Other trails lead to the tiny village of Marlboro, to extensive beaver ponds, and to the shores of South Pond.

 Permaculture principles have guided the design and development of vegetable gardens, pollinator meadows, a small fruit orchard, and a young “edible forest” of native shrubs and trees.